mit-plv/riscv-semantics/hardware-hacker.md

 Within a given file, there's still a little bit of code that won't matter to you.
 You can consider it boilerplate and generally ignore it.
-Of course, this holds more for more straightforward files.
+Of course, this characterization holds more for more straightforward files.

 Using [`ExecuteI.hs`](src/Spec/ExecuteI.hs) as an example, this code includes: